maccradar/sherpa-com-mediator/doc/Integration.md

 - Release the first version of the proxy
 - Release the first version of the world model

+### Test cases
+- WM-TST integration:
+    - setup three WMs, one receives TST and distributes it to the others, they output TST
+    - same as above, but the remote WMs respond with TST updates that need to be distributed and the delegation framework needs to be notified of these changes
+- Communication: (see above)
+    - forward
+    - forward-all
+    - peers

 ### BUGS

 - payload in envelope is not a char *, so gossip_proxy.c do not work since it tried to unpack to the wrong structure.

 - Not getting the local peer on the peer list